Blog | Personal Finance

 Chances are there is some sort of business you can start today.

-What I’m not talking about is a consulting business that is primarily in the S Quadrant — though those can be helpful for running some of your expenses as tax deductions.
+This isn’t a consulting business that is primarily in the S Quadrant — though those can be helpful for running some of your expenses as tax deductions.
 The problem, however, is that most consultants pay the most in taxes because they don’t make passive income.
 Their income is earned income, taxed at the highest rate.
 What is worse, because they are effectively the employer and employee at the same time, they have to pay the full payroll tax on themselves rather than have their employer pay part of their payroll taxes.
 Yes, they pay more in taxes than employees.

 The key in whatever you do is to productize.
 Many consultants have figured this out.
 For instance, graphic designers might sell posters in an online store.
 Or an attorney might sell a course online.
 What these folks have discovered is that if you can make a product that people want to buy, you can scale a business and make money even when you’re sleeping.

 One key here is you need to start a business entity.
-This can be an LLC, an S-Corp or a C-Corp or some other suitable entity.
+This can be an LLC, an S-Corp or a C-Corp, or some other suitable entity.
 The best thing to do is to consult an attorney and a tax advisor on the best one for you (more on that later).

 The advantage of a tax perspective is that passive income is the lowest taxed income.
 Also, you can run many expenses through a business that people in the E and S Quadrants simply cannot.